-Landgate School is committed to providing an appropriate and high quality education to all the learners / students at the school.
-We believe that all learner /students have an entitlement to a broad and balance academic and social curriculum, which is accessible to them, and to be fully included in all aspects of school life.
+Landgate School is committed to providing an appropriate and high quality education to all the learners/students at the school.
+We believe that all learners/students have an entitlement to a broad and balance academic and social curriculum, which is accessible to them, and to be fully included in all aspects of school life.

 Landgate School is committed to inclusion.
-Part of the school’s improvement plan is to develop cultures, policies and practices that include all learner / students.
-We aim to engender a sense of community and belonging, and to offer new opportunities to learner / students.
-This does not mean we will respond to all learners / students in the same way, but that we will respond in ways which take into account the learners /student varied life experiences and needs.
+Part of the school’s improvement plan is to develop cultures, policies and practices that include all learners/students.
+We aim to engender a sense of community and belonging, and to offer new opportunities to learners/students.
+This does not mean we will respond to all learners/students in the same way, but that we will respond in ways which consider the learners/students varied life experiences and needs.

 - To ensure that all SEND and disability legislation and relevant guidance are implemented effectively across the school